fskroes/streamlit-demo/README.md

 ## So.. what is Streamlit?
 With Streamlit https://www.streamlit.io/ Turn data scripts into sharable web apps in minutes.
 All in Python.
 All for free.
 No front-end experience required.
 Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
 In just a few minutes you can build and deploy powerful data apps.

+## This project
-With this Github project I want demo how you can use a Machine learning model with Streamlit.
+With this Github project I want demo how you can use a Machine learning model with Streamlit and show quick results.
+You can look at the code to see examples on how to plot charts or how to upload an image for classification.
+This example also shows how to load pre-trained model with TensorFlow Hub.